chryket/mkdocs-base/README.md

 ___
 ## The Acid Test for non technical users.

-This repo was set up by netlify after browsing some static site generators from [StatiGen](https://www.staticgen.com/). many Thanks
+This repo was set up by netlify after browsing some static site generators from [StaticGen](https://www.staticgen.com/). many Thanks

 If you would like to try working locally please follow the instructions below.

 ___

-Assumptions: You have been through the github introduction here[]
+Assumptions: You have a github account and know the [basics](https://help.github.com/en/github/getting-started-with-github)

 Quick start
 ___